activities

 Working in tech doesn't help.
 The culture worships optimization.
 Every hour has a purpose.
 Rest is "recovery" — optimized for maximum productivity return.
 Even play gets gamified, measured, turned into something that should have outcomes.

 We brought this energy home without realizing it.
 Date nights became scheduled, agenda-ed.
-We'd try something new and immediately debrief it like a sprint retro.
+We'd try something new and immediately debrief it like a work project.
 "What went well?
 What could we improve?"

 God, we were exhausting.